areenberg/phasedist/README.md

-# phasedist
+# PhaseDist

- Fit phase-type distributions in Python
+Fit continuous and discrete-time phase-type distributions in Python.